Maximin Robust Bayesian Experimental Design: Robust Experimental Design

 When the measurements encountered at deployment are indeed generated from the assumed conditional likelihood $p(x \mid \theta^{\star}, \xi)$ for some $\theta^{\star} \in \Theta$, \citet{bernardo1979expected} provides a decision-theoretic justification for the expected information gain.
 In this well-specified regime, the EIG faithfully reflects the anticipated value of an experiment.

 However, in many applications the likelihood is only a modeling surrogate and may differ substantially from the true data-generating process.
-Such discrepancies are a well-known source of systematic error in statistical inference under model misspecification~\citep{grunwald2017inconsistency}.
+Such discrepancies are a source of systematic error in statistical inference under model misspecification~\citep{grunwald2017inconsistency}.
 The expected information gain is particularly fragile because of its nested dependence on the likelihood: it determines both the posterior $p(\theta \mid x, \xi) \propto p(\theta) \, p(x \mid \theta, \xi)$ and the marginal $p(x \mid \xi) = \int p(x \mid \theta, \xi) \, p(\theta) \dif \theta$ that defines the outer expectation.
-When the likelihood is misspecified, these quantities do not correspond to the true posterior of $\theta$ or the true sampling law for $x$ given a design $\xi$ respectively.
-As a result, $I(\xi)$ may be an unreliable utility, favoring designs that appear highly informative under the assumed model but fail to deliver the anticipated information gain when evaluated against the true data-generating process.
+Given misspecification, $I(\xi)$ may become an unreliable utility, favoring designs that appear highly informative under the assumed model but fail to deliver the anticipated information gain when evaluated against the true data-generating process.